Non-reciprocal frustration: time crystalline order-by-disorder phenomenon and a spin-glass-like state: Time crystalline order-by-disorder phenomena

 \section{Time crystalline order-by-disorder phenomena}

-Having established that non-reciprocal interaction gives an alternative route from geometrical frustration to generating ``accidental degeneracy'' (marginal orbits), we ask below how they affect the many-body properties of the system.
-In geometrically frustrated systems, a paradigmatic example of a phenomenon emerging from such accidental degeneracy is the OBD \cite{Villain1980,Henley1989,Moessner1998a,Moessner1998b,Bergman2007}.
+Having established that non-reciprocal interaction gives an alternative route from geometrical frustration to generating ``accidental degeneracy'' of orbits (i.e., marginal orbits), we now investigate their impact on the many-body properties of the system.
+In geometrically frustrated systems, a paradigmatic example of a phenomenon emerging from such accidental degeneracy is the OBDP \cite{Villain1980, Henley1989, Moessner1998a, Moessner1998b, Bergman2007}.
 As the degeneracy generated by frustration is not protected by symmetry nor topology, it is fragile, not only against external perturbations but also against disorders such as thermal noise or weak random potential.
 As a result, the degeneracy often gets lifted and ends up, perhaps counter-intuitively, in a more ordered state than that of the clean system.
-This is known as the OBD.
+This is known as the OBDP.

-We show below that an analogous phenomenon arises in the non-reciprocally frustrated many-body systems as well, with the peculiarity that the emerging ordered state is typically time-periodic, a.k.a. a time crystal \cite{Sacha2018,Khemani2019}.
-To set the stage, consider a system where the spins are grouped into a few communities (labeled by $a,b=\text{A,B,C,...}$) that each consist of $N_a$ spins and are now subject to stochastic noise $\eta_i^a$,
+In this section, we show that an analogous phenomenon arises in the non-reciprocally interacting many-body systems as well, with the peculiarity that the emerging ordered state is typically time-periodic, a.k.a. a time crystal \cite{Sacha2018, Khemani2019}.

+To illustrate the idea, let us first briefly review the concept of OBDP in the geometrically frustrated systems in equilibrium systems.
+As we have seen, at zero temperature $T=0$ (no noise), geometrically frustrated systems often exhibit accidental degeneracy in their ground states (Fig.~\ref{fig: order by disorder schematic}(a),(c)).
+Mathematically, this can be described as the ground state energy $E_{\rm G}$ being independent of the system's configuration within the accidentally degenerate ground state manifold, which is parameterized by $\phi$ (i.e., $E_{\rm G}(\phi)={\rm const.}$).

+Now, let us introduce thermal noise, corresponding to a system at finite temperature $T>0$ (Fig.~\ref{fig: order by disorder schematic}(b),(d)).
+In this case, the system converges to a state that minimizes the free energy $F=E-TS$, where $S$ represents entropy.
+Although the energy $E=E_{\rm G}$ remains constant within the ground state manifold by definition, the fluctuation properties are typically configuration-dependent, resulting in a configuration-dependent entropy $S(\phi)$.
+As a consequence, the accidental degeneracy is generically lifted entropically, driving the system towards the ground state with maximum entropy, $\phi_*$, which is ``selected'' (Fig.~\ref{fig: order by disorder schematic}(b)).
+The selected state often exhibits a long-range order, giving rise to the counterintuitive phenomenon of OBDP, where thermal noise \textit{induces} order \cite{Villain1980, Henley1989, Moessner1998a, Moessner1998b,Bergman2007}.